2019 surface dressing programme

 - Running: Daytime

-Due to the limited width of some roads, over 43% of the sites will unfortunately require a temporary road closure for the works to be carried out safely.
-Where road closures aren't necessary, other forms of temporary traffic management will be in place, including temporary signals with convoy working where appropriate.
+Due to the limited width of some roads, over 85% of the sites will unfortunately require a temporary road closure for the works to be carried out safely.
+Where road closures are not necessary, other forms of temporary traffic management will be in place, including temporary signals with convoy working where appropriate.
 On cul-de-sacs limited access will be available.

-For the majority of A and B roads (currently 20 separate sites) centre line studs/cat’s eyes also need to be removed and replaced under a temporary closure.
+For the majority of A and B roads centre line studs/cat’s eyes also need to be removed and replaced under a temporary closure.
 It’s envisaged that stud removal will take place overnight, followed by dressing and sweeping operations during the following couple of days.

 In reality, most of the closures will only be required for a few hours for the dressing operation, and we don’t envisage most being more than one day.